svendhoest/web-dev-workshop/README.md

 # Assignment

 ## HTML assignment
+The goal of this HTML assignment is the creation of ficitive blog homepage.
+Use the existing HTML document, remove everything you don't need and start from there.

+You don't have to implement any page other than the blog start page.

-* create a blog homepage
+The blog homepage should contain the following items:
-* should contain:
-  * a list of blog posts
+  * A list of blog post teasers
+    Be creative and just invent a couple of topics or use lorem ipsum
+  * Each teaser should consist of an image, a title, a short description and a link to a detail page (you don't have to implement a detail page!)
-  * a headline
+  * The blog hompage needs a catchy headline
-  * a footer
+  * The blog homepage should have a footer that holds meta information for the blog
-  * a navigation with navigation items to fictive sections of the blog
+  * Add a navigation with navigation items that lead to other fictitious sections of the blog (don't build those pages)
-  *

-* remember the semantic elements HTML provides and use them
-* you should not style / format the stuff
+Always keep the semantics of your homepage in mind!
+HTML provides a lot of building blocks that you can use to properly define the elements of your website.

+_Formatting and styling is not part of this assignment!
+Only concentrate on the pure HTML based document structure._

 ## CSS assignment
-* introduce a sidebar with some (fictive) blog related content
+* Introduce a sidebar with some (fictitious) blog related content
 * the sidebar should be positioned on the side of the list of blog posts

 ## JS assignment